risk-first/website/estimating/Kitchen-Cabinet.md

 ### Being On-Time

-There is a third option to too-early or too-late risk.
+There is an alternative to too-early or too-late risk.
 You can always choose to be _on time_.
 This is definitely a choice: Just like a student can always hand _something_ in on assignment day (even if it's just a title scrawled on a piece of paper), you can always hand in whatever work you have.

 Then, instead of worrying about [Scarcity Risks](/Scarcity-Risk.md), you are letting [Feature Risk](/Feature-Risk.md) vary to take up the slack.